kristajg/twilio-virtualagent-context/README.md

 # twilio-virtualagent-context
 Pass Context from Google Dialogflow Essentials to Twilio Studio.
 This code is intended for use with [this blog post link TBD](https://twilio.com/).
-This is for demonstrative purposes only and is not production ready code.
+This is for demo and tutorial purposes only and is not production ready code.
 Both node + express and python + flask examples are available depending on your language preference.

 ---